 Tobias Spears | pronouns: he, him, his

-Tobias is a thought leader who designs and leads new interventions that enhance diversity and inclusion within the division.
-His portfolio includes facilitating “thinkshops” on combating implicit bias, LGBTQ Safe Space, and developing workplace allyship.
-Tobias works with faculty and resident trainee recruitment, resource groups, the division’s pipeline programs, and with the office’s outreach and marketing.
+Tobias is a senior staff leader in the Biological Sciences Division (BSD).
+He is a thought leader who designs interventions that enhance diversity, equity, and inclusion within the division.
+Tobias’s portfolio includes creating and facilitating “thinkshops,” which are hour-long programs that use social science research to combat implicit bias, promote LGBTQ inclusive spaces, and build skills to confront microaggressions.
+Tobias works with faculty and resident/trainee recruitment, resource groups, the division’s pipeline programs, and with the office’s outreach and marketing.
 He most recently deployed the Inclusion Menu, which features a series of “conversation starters” that bring diversity & inclusion related dialogues directly to academic departments and lab groups.
+Since beginning his tenure in the Biological Sciences Division, Tobias founded the University Resource Group Black Men Engaged, which brings together Black men from across campus for the purpose of mentoring, professional development, and service in and with the South Side community.
+He is also a consultant for the University of Chicago Center for HIV Elimination and recently served as chair for Howard Brown Health’s South Side Community Advisory Board.
 Tobias holds a bachelor’s degree in history from the State University of New York at Binghamton, a master’s degree in women’s, gender, and sexuality studies from Georgia State University, and he is a current PhD candidate in the School of Cultural and Critical Studies at Bowling Green State University.
 Prior to his work in the Biological Sciences, Tobias was director of the LGBTQ Student Life Office at University of Chicago’s Center for Identity + Inclusion.

 Hailing from Brooklyn, NY, Tobias grew up on the East Coast and is currently writing his dissertation study examining black gay men, media, and representation.
 Tobias loves shoes and considers himself an avid sneaker collector.
 He also enjoys staying fit and riding his bike along Chicago’s beautiful lakefront.